How to Disable FRP Lock Before or After a Factory Reset

 Are FRP bypass tools safe to use?

-Reputable tools from established companies are generally safe when downloaded from official sources.
-Avoid random download sites offering “free” bypass tools, as these are common vectors for malware.
+Reputable tools from established vendors are generally safe when downloaded from official sources.
+Random sites offering “free” bypass installers are a common vector for malware on Windows.

 What should I do if I forget my Google account credentials?

 Start with Google’s account recovery process.
-Google offers recovery via backup email, phone number, or security questions.
-Only turn to third-party bypass tools after exhausting Google’s official recovery options.
+Google offers recovery through your backup email, phone number, security questions, or a previously trusted device that is still signed in.
+Only turn to third-party bypass tools on a phone you own after exhausting Google’s official recovery options.